czymara/czymara.github.io/_pages/research.md

     <div class="pub-badge"><div class="altmetric-embed" data-badge-type="donut" data-doi="10.1038/s41586-026-10251-x" data-hide-no-mentions="true" data-badge-popover="left"></div></div>
   </div>
   <div class="pub-links">
+    <a href="#" class="abstract-toggle">▼ Abstract</a>
     <a href="https://doi.org/10.1038/s41586-026-10251-x" target="_blank" rel="noopener"><i class="fas fa-arrow-up-right-from-square"></i> View</a>

   </div>

+  <div class="pub-abstract">Science aspires to be cumulative.
+Reproducibility efforts strengthen science by testing the reliability of published findings, promoting self-correction, and informing policy-making.
+Here we reproduced original analyses and conducted robustness checks of 110 articles published in leading economics and political science journals with mandatory data and code sharing policies.
+We found that more than 85% of published claims were computationally reproducible.
+In robustness checks, our reanalyses showed that 72% of statistically significant estimates remain significant and in the same direction, and the median reproduced effect size is nearly the same as the originally published effect size (99% of the published effect size).
+Additionally, 6 independent research teams examined 12 pre-specified hypotheses about determinants of robustness.
+Research teams with more experience found lower levels of robustness, and robustness did not correlate with author characteristics or data availability.</div>
 </div>

 <div class="pub-entry">